Sinanmz/TransformerPosEnc/README.md

 <br>

 ## Evaluation
 After training was done, each model at each checkpoint was loaded and the training losses, test losses, training accuracies, and test accuracies were measured and saved in the Evaluation directory.
-You can find the notebooks containing the note for this part of the project in the eval_notebooks directory.
+You can find the notebooks containing the code for this part of the project in the eval_notebooks directory.

 Once all the data is gathered, the final evaluation is done by plotting the losses and accuracies of each model at each checkpoint.
 You can find the code for this part in Eval.ipynb in the Evaluation directory.